 Remember, alcohol is also legal but is the source of addiction for many.
 If marijuana use disrupts your daily life, reach out to Spokane Falls Recovery Center to learn how a marijuana rehab center can help.
 Reach out to us today at 844.962.2775 to learn more about our marijuana addiction treatment programs.

 Understanding the Health Effects of Marijuana

 Marijuana is usually smoked or mixed into foods like brownies, cookies, and candies, referred to as “edibles.”
 More recently, it has become common to ingest THC oil in a vaporizer, known as “vaping.”
-Early research on vaping indicates that it can be harmful to the lungs because of other components, specifically vitamin E acetate, that cause a condition known as “popcorn lung.”
+Early research on vaping indicates that it can harm the lungs because of other components, specifically vitamin E acetate, that cause a condition known as “popcorn lung.”

 Proponents of marijuana often point to its medicinal uses, but there are significant differences between this and recreational use.
 Medical marijuana focuses on using the CBD component, which does not cause a “high” but can help reduce pain and inflammation, among other uses.
 Recreational use focuses on THC because of its psychoactive effects.
 Although marijuana activists contend that smoking pot does not have adverse effects, research indicates otherwise.

-Some of the negative short-term effects of marijuana use include:
+Some of the negative short-term effects of marijuana use include the following:

 - Impaired short-term memory

 - Impaired motor coordination